kk-spartans/scholars-cup/10 - Much Excite, Much Ignite/04 - Volcano science — why they erupt, famous eruptions, and igneous rocks/04 - Volcano science — why they erupt, famous eruptions, and igneous rocks.md

 Dormant volcanoes reawaken because new magma rises from the deeper mantle, filling the chamber and pushing gases out.

-Also because of tectonic shifts, mostly earthquakes and subduction.
+Also because of tectonic shifts, which are mostly earthquakes and subduction.
 Even a little magma slowly accumulating can change pressure enough trigger an eruption.

 Human activities do practically nothing here — geothermal drilling, and mining aren’t strong enough to trigger an entire dormant volcano on their own.